 We get asked about search engine optimization (SEO) and pay-per-click search engine marketing (SEM) a lot.
-Most people think that SEO and SEM are the same thing.
-In this blog post, we will look that the differences and tell you when and how each should be used.
+Most people think that SEO and SEM are the same things.
+In this blog post, we will look at the differences and tell you when and how each should be used.

 Search Engine Optimization (SEO)

 Let's start with Search Engine Optimization or SEO as it is commonly called.
 This describes all the work we do that makes it easier for search engines to find and add content to their databases, a process also called indexing.
 The goal is to create and place content that fits a very specific mathematical model called a search algorithm.
 These search algorithms are kept secret by the search engines, and search engine optimization specialists are constantly trying to reverse-engineer them so they can achieve top placement for their keywords.

 In general, SEO is really about creating and organizing content in a way that makes it easy to find, evaluate, categorize and rate while keeping it informative and entertaining.
 This is not always an easy task.
 Content optimization relies heavily on statistics, and our SEO analysis tools typically tell us that we need to change the content of pages in ways that make them awkward to read.
 In fact, over-optimized pages sound downright spammy.

 Once the content on your website is optimized, then you start the process of “off-page optimization,” which is a subject for an entirely different blog post.
 For more information on SEO, see our blog post 10 Search Engine Optimization Tips.